kshashov/cv/README.md

 ## Summary
 Highly  motivated  and  enthusiastic  Senior  Software  Development  Engineer  with  more  than  ten  years  of software engineering experience.
 I also led a team for the last 3 years (up to 4 backend, 1 frontend, and 2 automation QA).

 I try to follow development trends and often learn new languages and technologies.
 In addition to Java backed development I had experience in native Android, cross-platform development on Flutter, backend .Net/.Net Core development, and frontend development on VueJS.

-At the moment, I am interested mostly in Java/Kotlin development, but I am ready to consider other options.
+I am interested mostly in Java/Kotlin development, but I am ready to consider other options (GoLang?).

 ## Projects
 Unfortunately, my commercial experience has nothing to do with open source, so I can only share my [pet projects](/projects.md) created while studying some technologies.